info

 More accounts, more money?

 There’s also the question of how much you can sock away in a 529 savings plan account.
 Different plans have different limits for the final account value.
 If you’ve got generous relatives, you don’t want to put a cap on how much they can put aside.
 The account limit applies for each individual child’s account.
-So the more accounts you have, the more gifts your children can receive.
+So the more accounts you have, the more contributions your children can receive.

 Consider financial aid